 - The cost of waste treatment

-- Purchases of materials, also thrown
+- Purchases of materials, which are also thrown away

 - The administration of all these useless actions